jokergoo/GlobalOptions/README.md

 foo.options("a" = 2, "b" = "new_text")
 ```

-And users can reset their default values by:
+Users can reset their default values by:

 ```r
 foo.options(RESET = TRUE)
 ```

-The value for each option can be set as a list which may contain more control on the option:
+The value for each option can be set as a list which may contain more controls on the option:

 ```r
 foo.options = setGlobalOptions(